 Use the finger test to check soil moisture and water when it’s dry 1″ inch down.

-This method not only prevents the plant from getting wet soil, which can lead to root rot and death, but it can also flush out mineral wastes accumulating in the soil.
+This method prevents the plant from getting wet soil, which can lead to root rot and death, and it can also flush out mineral wastes accumulating in the soil.

 Cut back on watering during the plant’s dormant period.

 NOTE: Aeoniums have shallow root systems.
-Do not allow the soil to completely dry out.
+Do not allow the soil to dry out completely.

-You should give your salad bowl a feeding every two weeks throughout the growing season using a balanced liquid fertilizer diluted to half strength.
+You should feed your salad bowl every two weeks throughout the growing season using a balanced liquid fertilizer diluted to half strength.

 Stop feeding in the autumn.